Correlation Between Bristol-Myers Squibb and SEB SA

 Strong

 Over the last 90 days SEB SA has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of weak performance in the last few months, the Stock's basic indicators remain fairly strong which may send shares a bit higher in April 2025.
+In spite of unsteady performance in the last few months, the Stock's basic indicators remain fairly strong which may send shares a bit higher in April 2025.
 The current disturbance may also be a sign of long term up-swing for the company investors.

 Bristol-Myers Squibb and SEB SA Volatility Contrast